How Hotels Can Ask for Reviews at Checkout Without Feeling Pushy

 A verbal ask paired with a physical QR card at checkout removes that gap almost entirely.
 One scan takes the guest directly to the review submission screen.
 No searching, no navigating, no hunting for the right business location.
 A verbal commitment plus a physical QR card is reported to produce conversion rates significantly higher than automated email follow-up alone.

 Keep the card minimal: just the hotel name, a brief tagline ("Share your experience with other travelers"), and a QR code.
-That’s it.
 When a guest takes out their phone at check-in, the review gets written.
-Even if they tuck the card away, you’ve created another opportunity.
-But if you count on an email arriving the following day, you’ve missed your window.
+The window for engagement closes quickly, so relying on follow-up emails the next day won’t work.

 Why Checkout, and Why Not Later